Thomas Hale Boggs

 Sikh Temple Shooting

 On August 5, 2012, white supremacist Wade Michael Phillips shot and killed six people and himself at the Sikh Temple in Milwaukee, Wisconsin.
 Several others were injured.
-This interim release covers two days of the FBI’s investigation.

 Andrew Phillip Cunanan